Master of Educational Leadership Program Overview

 Centenary's program stands apart from regional competitors by offering a meaningful face-to-face component in a personalized, small-cohort environment.
 While online-only programs are widely available in Louisiana, there is a demonstrated gap in accessible hybrid programs with strong faculty engagement and community-based learning.
 Centenary's distinctive strengths, like its low student-to-faculty ratio, culture of close mentorship, and ties to the Shreveport-Bossier region, extend naturally into this graduate program.

-Who Should Apply to the M.Ed program?
+Who should apply to the M.Ed program?

 This program is designed for professionals who hold a bachelor's degree and have at least three years of experience in an educational setting.